domosute/rpi2-quantlib/README.md

 ```
 where "$PWD" is outside working directory in case if persistent storage is preferred.

-By storing `jupyter_notebook_config.py` under working directory would enable password access instead of token. (default is set as 'jupyter')
+Storing `jupyter_notebook_config.py` under working directory would enable password access instead of token. (default is set as 'jupyter')